-Clashes in boundary treatment material or scale.
-The predominant boundary treatment found in close proximity should be used a design driver.
+- Clashes in boundary treatment material or scale.
+The predominant boundary treatment found in close proximity should be used a design driver. - Large blank surfaces at an inhuman scale.

-- Choose materials that complement the existing dwelling. - Aim for high quality natural materials - Consider whether a modern design is appropriate.
-Where modern materials and designs are proposed the extension should be of an extremely high quality, and clearly distinctive from the older parts of the building.
+- Choose materials that complement the existing dwelling. ٠ - Aim for high quality natural materials ٠ - Consider whether a modern design is appropriate.
+Where modern • materials and designs are proposed the extension should be of an extremely high quality, and clearly distinctive from the older parts of the building.
 Reference to historical forms or colours and materials should be considered to ensure harmony between traditional and contemporary built forms.